Curried Lamb and Spinach Burgers

 - Rice or noodles

-5 to 7 minutes.
-Add and stir mushrooms for 2 minutes 5.
-Place meat over vegetables and add stewed tomatoes, wine ,
+5. Place meat over vegetables and add stewed tomatoes, wine ,

-stock, and seasonings.
 6. Cover pot and cook in 325 oven for 3 hours or until meat is

 optional